IT4ALLINC/NIX-OS-CONFIGS/README.md

-RUN SUDO A FANCY WORD FOR ADMIN USER followed pluma /etc/nixos/configuration to update this.
+RUN SUDO A FANCY WORD FOR ADMIN USER followed pluma /etc/nixos/configuration to update this and copy the code posted here.